aws-samples/amazon-fsx-workshop/fsx-windows/workshop/0-prerequisites/README.md

 Verify that the key pair is created in the same AWS region you will use for the tutorial.

 WARNING!!
-This tutorial environment will exceed your free-usage tier.
-You will incur charges as a result of building this environment and executing the scripts included in this tutorial.
-Delete all files on the EFS file system that were created during this tutorial and delete the  stack so you don’t continue to incur additional compute and storage charges.
+This workshop environment will exceed your free-usage tier.
+You will incur charges as a result of building this environment and executing the scripts included in this workshop.
+Delete all AWS resources created during this workshop so you don’t continue to incur additional compute and storage charges.

 ---
 ### Create Amazon Virtual Private Clouds (Amazon VPC)